-Governor David Ige Nominates Two Deputy DirectorsPosted on Feb 13, 2015 in Latest News, Newsroom, Press Releases
+Governor David Ige Nominates Two Deputy DirectorsPosted on Feb 13, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Governor David Ige today announced the nomination of two deputy directors to his cabinet.
 All are subject to confirmation by the Senate.